pixelzee3/100-days-of-code/log.md

 **Thoughts**: I have the sudden urge to grind Frontend Mentor.
 It should be great for practicing my front-end skills.

 **Work(s)**: ![A rough layout of my interactive component](media/rate-component-rough-layout.png)

+### Day 28: April 24, 2022

+**Today's Progress**: Learned VueJS fundamentals and began creating a task tracker app to apply the things I learned.

+**Thoughts**: I hate jumping around and learning different things all the time - but VueJS seems genuinely fun, fast, and reliable.